Massachusetts State Tax Rate

 While the Massachusetts tax structure may seem straightforward, what isn’t is deducting your state taxes from your federal taxes as an itemized deduction.

-So, get help!
-Use Tax Pro Go, virtual tax prep offered by H&R Block.
+So, get help with H&R Block Virtual!
 With this service, we’ll match you with a tax pro with Massachusetts tax expertise.
-Then, upload your tax documents, and our tax pros will do the rest!
-We can help with federal deductions for paying state taxes, Massachusetts taxes, and any other state tax issues you may run into.
+Then, you will upload your tax documents, and our tax pros will do the rest!
+We can help with your MA taxes, including federal deductions for paying state taxes.

 Prefer a different way to file?
 No problem – you can find Massachusetts state tax expertise with all of our ways to file taxes.

 Looking for more information about your Idaho refund?
 Find out details on how to check your refund status, who to contact, and more from H&R Block.